m0ham3dx/mx-Quantum-Computing-Primer/README.md

 The [fundamental](https://particleadventure.org/fermibos.html) building blocks of the universe are $fermions$ and force carrier particles $bosons$.
 There are [other](https://www.chegg.com/learn/physics/introduction-to-physics/hadrons) [particles](https://www.fizzics.org/gauge-bosons/) which may or may not [exist](https://www.fizzics.org/fermions-quarks-leptons-and-hadrons-the-building-blocks-of-our-universe/) or are highly unstable.

+> 🍌 Every thing is made up of smaller units, called elements of matter, these inturn are further made up of quantum particles.
+Many particles exist naturally, and some exist only in certain conditions.

 ## [Quantum Mechanics](https://www.livescience.com/33816-quantum-mechanics-explanation.html)

 Defined as a sub field of physics that describes interaction between particles of the sub atomic realm. *Sub Atomic* referring to the particles that form the atoms, and those particles that form the atoms.